dimodi/project-templates/README.md

 ## Installation

+1. Close Visual Studio.
 1. Clone the repository in some folder, e.g. `FolderName`.
 1. Open your favorite terminal app.
 1. Execute `dotnet new install FolderName/project-templates/TelerikBlazorServer` to install the Telerik Blazor Server template.
 1. Execute `dotnet new install FolderName/project-templates/TelerikBlazorWasm` to install the Telerik Blazor WebAssembly template.
-1. Execute `dotnet new list` to verify the two project templates are installed (see table below).
+1. Execute `dotnet new list` to verify the two project templates are installed.
+The command output should include:
-1. Restart Visual Studio if it's open.

-After successful installation, the output of `dotnet new list` should include:

 <pre>
 Template Name                  Short Name       Language    Tags